mvmcgrath/Trivia-Fever/README.md

 ## 🚀 Installation and Usage

-Trivia Fever is hosted live at [trivia-fever.fly.dev](https://trivia-fever.fly.dev) to be used!
+Trivia Fever is hosted live at [trivia-fever.fly.dev](https://trivia-fever.fly.dev) to be played!

 You can play games without logging in, but you are encouraged to login on the login page to be able to track your scores and create your own questions.